ghsec/webHunt/wordlists/README.md

 # Wordlists for
-- XSS payloads by S0md3v
+- XSS payloads by s0md3v
-- Content discovery wordlist colected from other resources
+- Content discovery wordlist collected from other sources
 - parameter wordlis collected from other sources